 How Joseph Stalin became the leader of the Soviet Union

-Joseph Stalin is remembered as one of the bloodiest tyrants in the history of the world.
+How and when did Joseph Stalin come to power?
+Stalin is remembered as one of the bloodiest tyrants in the history of the world.
 He was the absolute ruler of the Soviet Union and later of the Communist bloc in Easter Europe.
 He rose to this unprecedented level of power as a result of his own personal capabilities and his understanding of the workings of the Communist Party.
 Stalin translated these strengths into total control of the Soviet Union after the Russian Civil War (1917-1920).
 Stalin was not the natural successor of Vladimir Lenin, but he was able to use his position within the Soviet Communist Party to become the undisputed leader of the Soviet Union.

 Stalin’s Early Life